Pseudolaw: History

 Pseudolaw has been used by people wishing to ignore certain rules or to avoid inconveniences such as paying license fees and traffic tickets, but also as a means to commit serious offenses such as tax evasion or as part of fraudulent schemes like mortgage elimination.

 Some groups of sovereign citizens have created "common law courts" to handle matters regarding movement members, or to issue "judgments" devoid of legal authority against real or perceived enemies.
 Other sham organizations created by sovereign citizens include false "arbitration" entities, which will issue "rulings" against their client's creditors or other targets.

 American pseudolaw gurus have been promoting their strategies in other countries, sometimes making little or no effort to adapt their material to local contexts.
 This has resulted in peculiar incidents, such as Canadian litigants filing documents which alluded to U.S. legislation.

-Pseudolaw has also been exported outside the English-speaking world, in countries such as Germany and Austria where it has been adapted to culturally distinct populations.
+Pseudolaw has also been exported outside the English-speaking world, in countries such as Germany and Austria, where it has been adapted to culturally distinct populations.
 While it has thrived in some countries, it has gone quickly extinct in others such as Norway.
 Early attempts in Belgium and the Netherlands were unsuccessful, probably due to their not having developed appropriate schemes for local civil law jurisdictions.
-However, times of social or economic crisis have allowed pseudolaw to also gain traction in civil law countries.
+However, times of social or economic crisis have also allowed pseudolaw to gain traction in civil law countries.
 In France, pseudolegal discourses gradually became popular among conspiracy theorists during the 2010s.
 Notably, during the yellow vests protests it was alleged that a 2016 decree had nullified the Constitution of France by infringing on the separation of powers, thus rendering Emmanuel Macron's 2017 election invalid.
 The sovereign citizen movement eventually gained adherents in France, as well as in Belgium.

 During the COVID-19 pandemic, pseudolegal arguments have been used by anti-mask and anti-vaccine activists in several countries.
 Business owners and individuals have also tried to escape coronavirus restrictions by citing irrelevant documents such as obsolete clauses of Magna Carta.